sangdon/sangdon.github.io/research/index.md

 # Research Interests

-Trustworthy AI/ML and Computer Security — My research interest focuses on designing trustworthy AI/ML systems by understanding from theory to implementation and by considering practical applications in computer security, computer vision, natural language processing, and cyber-physical systems, including robotics.
+My research interest focuses on designing <mark>trustworthy AI/ML systems</mark> by understanding from theory to implementation and by considering practical applications in computer security, computer vision, natural language processing, and cyber-physical systems, including robotics.